syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 {% endhighlight %}
 {% endtabs %}

-The following gif demonstrates selecting the capital city in drop-down based on the country name entered in the `AutoComplete` control.
+The following gif demonstrates selecting the capital city in the drop-down based on the country name entered in the `AutoComplete` control.

 ![WinUI AutoComplete filter the items based on custom filtering and searching logic.](Searching_images/winui-autocomplete-custom-filtering-searching.gif)

 ## Load asynchronous items

-To load data asynchronously at runtime based on typed input, use the `CustomFilter` property in the AutoComplete control.
+To load data asynchronously at runtime based on typed input, use the `CustomFilter` property.

-**Step 1:** Create a class that derives from the `IAutoCompleteFilterBehavior` interface and add yourcustom filter logic in `GetMatchingItemsAsync` method to load the run time items based on typed input.
+**Step 1:** Create a class that derives from the `IAutoCompleteFilterBehavior` interface and add your custom filter logic in `GetMatchingItemsAsync` method to load the run time items based on typed input.

 {% tabs %}
 {% highlight C# %}